Working Meditation

 • You?

 Hello, I am Suparna Chhibber.
-Working Meditation are my "notes to self", where I capture fleeting observations from my life as I try to pay attention while engaged in action.
+Working Meditation are my "notes to self", where I explore human connection and contribution: what supports and what gets in the way.
 Because I use my work and writing as spiritual metronomes, these reflections are personally useful to me.
 I share in the hope that others benefit from my writing like I do.
 I publish once or twice a week.
 You can read more about me here…

 View My Blog Posts